a11yrules/podcast-dev/_posts/2025-03-07-usability-testing-is-critical.md

 ## European Accessibility Act

 As it happens, the [European Accessibility Act](https://commission.europa.eu/strategy-and-policy/policies/justice-and-fundamental-rights/disability/union-equality-strategy-rights-persons-disabilities-2021-2030/european-accessibility-act_en) requires things to work for disabled people.
 It does not require things to conform to a specific accessibility standard.
 So we should use the standards, such as WCAG, to guide our work.
-But we must make sure what we designed and build actually works for disabled folks.
+But we must make sure what we design and build actually works for disabled folks.

 ## Usability testing - Just do it!

 You can "roll your own" usability test with disabled users, call on small outfits like Canadian [Easy Surf](https://easysurf.ca/), hire a nonprofit like [Access Works by Knowbility](https://knowbility.org/services/accessworks), or go for an enterprise-grade outfit like [Fable](https://makeitfable.com/).

 What's important is to ensure you test your products with disabled users.
-I guarantee you that you gain insight about your product's accessibility.
+I guarantee you that you will gain insights about your product's accessibility.

 I've been doing accessibility work for a Very Long Time, and conducting usability studies with disabled users for about 15 years.
 I learn something new almost every time!